-Children in abusive households need lots of love, reassurance and positive attention.
-They need to be told that they are not to blame for what is happening. still depend on you and need you to do what is best for them.
+You might be frightened, confused, and unsure of what you are going to do in the days and weeks ahead, but your children still depend on you and need you to do what is best for them.
 It is vitally important that you act promptly to stop abuse from occurring or escalating.
 Don't hesistate to ask for help in keeping your children safe and secure.